denten-books/plain-text/1-chapter.md

 The bifurcated sign resides in two distinct locations, each entailing drastically differing affordances for reading.

-To summarize: so far, I have argued (a) that the Turing machine stands at the root of computational textuality, (b) that the material history of Turing machines belongs equally to the history of text processing and to the history of machine control, and (d) that the computational sign ultimately splits into at least two distinct locations: the first conspicuous but ephemeral, the second enduring but opaque.
-It will take us the rest of the book to come to terms with textuality in this bifurcated form.
-For now, we begin merely with the peculiarity of computational text.
-I write "computational text" and not, for example, "digital" or "electronic," because "computation" is a word that best describes the dynamics of the movement away from print.
-The computational device simulates text, and consequently all forms of symbolic representation.
-Furthermore, because universal Turing machines can be enacted by mechanical means alone, neither "electric" nor "digital" captures the essence of the simulation.
-Computational texts can take shape through non-digital and non-electronic devices.

 [^ln1-google]: "Google's mission is to organize the world's information and make it universally accessible and useful" (@google_about_2015).